 Candia overgrowth can take time and patience to overcome, especially if it is chronic -- but it can be done, and doing so will often dramatically improve your quality of life.
 The top steps to treat candida include:

 Eat a healthier diet and avoid sugar.
 Your diet should focus on whole, unprocessed fresh foods, and should drastically limit, or even better eliminate, sugar and refined carbs.
 Remember, sugar is a favorite food for yeast, so the less you “feed,” it the better.

 Restore balance to your intestinal microflora.
-If your intestinal balance has been upset, as is typically the case if you have candida overgrowth, a powerful blend of botanical extracts with natural anti-mocrobial properties may provide the answer you are looking for, sparing the natural flora.
+If your intestinal balance has been upset, as is typically the case if you have candida overgrowth, a powerful blend of botanical extracts with natural anti-mocrobial properties may provide the answer you are looking for.
+GI Microb-X by Designs for Health provides widespread activity against the most common pathogens that are present in the condition of imbalanced intestinal flora.
+GI Microb-X can help restore balance in your intestinal microflora while mostly sparing the natural flora.

 Repopulate your digestive tract with good bacteria.
-A high-dose probiotic can be used where aggressive probiotic supplementation is needed such as in cases like candidiasis, major intestinal flora imbalance, and several other types of serious GI conditions.
-Probiotics provide clinical activities supporting systemic health and wellness through immune-system protection, allergy reduction and effective and enhanced nutrient absorption and is necessary to restore balance to your gastrointestinal tract and ultimately will replace the candida with good bacteria.
+A high-dose probiotic, such as Probiotic Supreme™ can be used where aggressive probiotic supplementation is needed such as in cases like candidiasis, major intestinal flora imbalance, and several other types of serious GI conditions.
+It provides clinical activities supporting systemic health and wellness through immune-system protection, allergy reduction and effective and enhanced nutrient absorption and is necessary to restore balance to your gastrointestinal tract and ultimately will replace the candida with good bacteria.

 Avoid exposure to chemicals.
 This includes not only in your food and home and personal care products (perfume, paints, household cleaners, etc.), but also by avoiding unnecessary medications.